 No critical TMDL exceedances were recorded for Stockbridge Bowl that require immediate actions, however invasive plants and anoxia are listed as items without TMDLs and as such have been identified as issues to address within the larger WBP approach.
-Priority has been set for dredging currently; these other two items will be addressed subsequent to the dredging project as determined by the Stockbridge Bowl Stewardship Commission representing diverse stakeholder groups and the Town.
+Priority has been placed on dredging; however, aquatic plant control continues as a current management priority via harvesting and hand pulling, whereas anoxia mitigation will be addressed subsequently as determined by the Stockbridge Bowl Stewardship Commission representing diverse stakeholder groups and the Town.